BlackButterfli/group6_project/README.md

   3. After finishing downloading, press on "ncbi-blast-2.15.0+-x64-macosx.tar" and a folder named "ncbi-blast-2.15.0+" will be extracted.
   4. Change the folder name to exactly "blast" and move it to the folder "program_group6".

 ### Step 4: Open Terminal
   In the Finder , open the /Applications/Utilities folder, then double-click Terminal.

 ### Step 5: Install EDirect

   To install the EDirect software, open a terminal window and execute one of the following two commands:

   sh -c "$(curl -fsSL https://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/install-edirect.sh)"

   sh -c "$(wget -q https://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/install-edirect.sh -O -)"

   Please allow 20 minutes for it to donwload.
 This will download a number of scripts and several precompiled programs into an "edirect" folder in the user's home directory.
   It may then print an additional command for updating the PATH environment variable in the user's configuration file.
 The editing instructions will look something like:

   echo "export PATH=\$HOME/edirect:\$PATH" >> $HOME/.bash_profile

   You should get a message similar to: "Entrez Direct has been successfully downloaded and installed."

 ### Step 6: Move EDirect To Program File

   1. Open terminal.
   2. Type in:
      cd
   No messege should apear.
   3. Now you will copy to path to where EDirect is saved.
      Type in:
      find . -type d -name "edirect" 2>/dev/null
   4. Copy and save for later the path you got from after the ./
      Example: If you got: ./edirect -Copy: edirect
   5. Now you will copy to path to your blast folder in program folder:
      Type in:
      find . -type d -name "blast" 2>/dev/null

      Notice your path will end with /program_group6/blast
   6. Copy and save for later the path you got from after the ./
      Example: If you got: ./Desktop/bioinformatics/group_project/program_group6/blast -Copy: Desktop/bioinformatics/group_project/program_group6/blast
   7. Type in:
      mv (path from 4) (path from 6)
      For example, for me:
      mv edirect Desktop/bioinformatics/group_project/program_group6/blast

 ### Step 7: Install Required Libraries
   1. Open terminal and type:
      cd
   2. Type:
      pip install biopython pandas

 ### Step 8: Verify Installations
   1. Go to blast folder inside program_group6 folder.
 Make sure you have inside a folder named "bin", with many files inside, and a folder named "edirect" (among others).

   2. a.
 Open terminal and type:
         python3
      b.
 Type each line, one by one, press enter after each line:

         from Bio import Entrez
         from Bio import SeqIO
         from Bio.Blast import NCBIXML
         import sys
         import pandas as pd
         import os

      If there are no error messages, the libraries are successfully installed.

 # RUN PROGRAM #

 1. Open terminal and type
    cd
 2. Type in:
    find . -type d -name "code" 2>/dev/null

-   Again, Copy and save for later the path you got from after the ./ Notice your path will end with /program_group6/code
+   Again, Copy and save for later the path you got from after the ./
+   Notice your path will end with /program_group6/code

 3. Type in:
    bash run_program.sh

 You will now be welcomed in the main menu.

 # USING THE PROGRAM (PIPELINE) #

 Using the program is streight forward.

 Option 1
 Results saved in foler insise code.
 After each use, move/delete the folder since another run will add to text.

 Option 2
 Results saved in folder inside code.
 After each use, move/delete the folder since another run will add to text and overwrite csv.

 Option 3

 ### Important Notes - must read

 Whenever you are asked, ensure that the FASTA files for protein sequences are stored in the "data" folder.
 A fasta file must end with fasta or faa

 # ACKNOWLEDGMENTS #

 This project was created by the amazing contributers:

 Sapir developed the python and bash script parts regarding the structure and running of the program.
 She also wrote the manual on how to properly install and run the program (README).
 Her expertise ensures a user-friendly experience, guiding users through a smooth program execution.

 Angela developed the code for running the scripts using programs such as blast.
 She also ..... (results for analysis)

 Both of them made the code compatible for both mac and windows users.
-פ